Yazh: Literature

 There is a city named for the yazh in the story of its founding, Jaffna, known in Tamil as Yazhpanam.
 A Sri Lankan Tamil legend recounts that a blind man Panan played on the Yazh so beautiful that he was given land from a king, which he named after himself, literally meaning "town of harper".

 Not only seen in literature, Yazh are found in sculptures in the Darasuram and Thirumayam temples in Tamil Nadu and also in Amaravathi village, Guntur district.

 The yazh was played in Madurai Meenakshi Amman Temple in early centuries.
-It was mentioned in ShaivaThirumurai 11th Pathigam.
+It was mentioned in Shaiva Thirumurai 11th Pathigam.
 It was also played by the musician and poet Panapathirar (பாணபத்திரர்) who is mentioned in religious devotional stories.